gpg/gpg4win/doc/README.en.txt

 - GpgOL: Added support for encrypting Outlook elements such as forwarded mails or contacts and events.
 (T4184)

-- GpgOL: Encryption no longer blocks the Outlook window.
-(T5022)

 - GpgOL: The "conflicting crypto preferences" warning now ignores more undocumented states.
 (T5335)